EO-DataHub/eodhp-guide/services/pulsar.md

 ## Summary

 Pulsar allows messages to be passed between services within the cluster.
-This provides functionality that is used throughout the harvest pipeline, workspaces API and logging services among others.
+This provides functionality that is used throughout the harvest pipeline, workspaces API and accounting services among others.

 ### Code Repositories and Artifacts